Addressing Food Insecurity Among LGBTQIA+ Youth

 - Only 56.5% of programs mentioned providing eligibility counseling or enrollment assistance for SNAP or WIC as a strategy utilized to increase youth access to food

-The strategies viewed as most successful among LGBTQ+ youth organizations were providing meals and snacks and operating on-site food pantries.
+The strategies viewed as most successful among LGBTQIA+ youth organizations were providing meals and snacks and operating on-site food pantries.
 These strategies and others must include plans to reduce barriers to access, engage youth, collaborate with external partners, adequate funding and staffing, and a committed organizational culture.

 - Stabilization of youth in housing was seen as a critical component of addressing both food and employment needs,